azhariqbal1308/azhar-iqbal/README.md

 # Hello, I'm Azhar Iqbal
 <a href="https://www.linkedin.com/in/azhariqbalcyber/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-[Brief Introduction - Remove this afterwards]

 A passionate and dedicated Information Security Engineer With nearly 2 years of experience in security solutions deployment and client support.
 I specialize in implementing and managing a wide range of security solutions to safeguard client infrastructures, My expertise includes deploying and optimizing security systems to meet client needs.

 ## Objective
-[Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey in computer science has led me to develop a passion for cybersecurity.
+I am now eager to begin my professional career in this field, with a strong interest in roles such as Security Operations Center (SOC) Analyst or Identity and Access Management (IAM), where I can contribute to securing digital environments and continuously grow my skills.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]